apache/gravitino-playground/README.md

 In this sample, HR department uses Apache Hive to store its data.

-Sales department uses Postgresql to store its data.
+Sales department uses PostgreSQL to store its data.

 This sample have generated some data for two departments.